repraze-org/mock-styles/README.md

 # mock-styles

-> :warning: This package is deprecated
+> :warning: DEPRECATED - Package no longuer supported.
+You can use the source code.

 A CSS library to help you highlight and beautify your content with simple classes